Muadh-Adekunle-Monsuru/Second-Semester/CPS 108/Introduction to Computer Networking.md

 #### Wireless Network
-The term wireless network refers to two or more computers communicating using standard network rules or protocoles, but withtout the use of cabling to connect the computers together.
+The term wireless network refers to two or more computers communicating using standard network rules or protocols, but without the use of cabling to connect the computers together.

-A WLAN(wireless LAN) consists of:
-- An access Point (base station)
-- Wireless Card

 A WLAN can be installed as the sole network, however it can also be used to extend an exisiting wired network to areas where wiring would be too difficult to implement.

-Advantages of WLAN:
+**Advantages of WLAN:**
 - It's easier to add or remove workstations
 - Easy to provide connectivity in difficult to reach areas
 - Access to the network can be from anywhere within the range